michaelbarbieri/nextech-challenge/README.md

 1. Run **ng serve** from the ClientApp/ directory.
 Do not use -o (discard any browser windows that open).
 2. Run the Web API from a .NET Core debugger (e.g. VS Code)
-3. Point a browser to the root path of the running Web API (e.g. http://localhost:5000)
+3. Point a browser to the root path of the running Web API (http://localhost:5000/)

 To run in release mode:

 1. Run **dotnet publish -c release** from root directory.
 2. Run **bin/release/netcoreapp3.1/publish/NextechChallenge.exe**
+3. Point a browser to http://localhost:5000/

 To run Angular unit tests: